 Take a piece of paper and write down exactly when you can take a break and answer your emails.
 Try to follow the rules and focus on your work, and if you feel the urge to check that one little thing on your phone, write it down and use your phone strictly at the assigned time.

 7. Create rituals

-One thing that can help you kickstart your Mondays are rituals.
-Rituals, such as writing a to-do list, or meditating before you delve into work, help your mind prepare for the day ahead.
+One thing that can help you kickstart your Mondays is rituals.
+Rituals, such as writing a to-do list or meditating before you delve into work, help your mind prepare for the day ahead.

 You can create a ritual that works for you.
 If you’re struggling to work from home, you can start your day with a walk outside, getting dressed for work, and preparing yourself a delicious meal.
-What you do as your ritual actually doesn’t matter; it should symbolize the end of one activity and the start of another, so your brain could prepare for the switch.
+What you do as your ritual actually doesn’t matter; what does matter is that it should symbolize the end of one activity and the start of another, so your brain can prepare for the switch.

 8. Keep an accomplishment journal

 The human brain is wired to focus on failures and negatives.
 Although it can be helpful to reflect on the things that went wrong and correct mistakes, it’s hugely important to acknowledge your victories.

 The best way to remember your successes is to keep an accomplishment journal.
 Write down things you’re proud of doing and keep adding your accomplishments to the list regularly.
 Being your own cheerleader helps you focus on your strengths and positively impacts your self-esteem and personal productivity.